 The District purchases land for the purposes of protecting and conserving water supply, flood protection, water quality, and natural systems.
 These purposes are referred to as the Areas of Responsibility (AORs) of the District.
-The District acquired most of the Preserve as part of a flood management project, FRB, designed by the US Army Corps of Engineers (ASACE) in the 1970s.
+The District acquired most of the Preserve as part of the FRB designed by the United States Army Corps of Engineers (USACE) in the 1970s.
 Another principal purpose for the purchase of the Preserve was to protect, restore, and maintain the quality and natural functions of the land, water, and wetland systems, water detention, and to provide natural resource-based public recreational opportunities within the region.
 The specific resource management is discussed further in the proceeding sections.